Emergency Planning Tips to Keep Your Pet Safe During a Crisis or Natural Disaster

 - Grooming items (brush, clippers, old towels for drying your pet off in extreme weather)

-- Emergency phone numbers including vet clinic, pet-friendly hotels and motels, local animal shelters, boarding kennels and relatives who can take your pet in in an emergency)
+- Emergency phone numbers including vet clinic, pet-friendly hotels, and motels, local animal shelters, boarding kennels and relatives who can take your pet in an emergency)

 Is there anything that you would add to this list of emergency supplies for pets?
 Please be sure to leave a comment and help your fellow pet lover be prepared!